HMC152-Fall2018/assign8starter/README.md

 As you can see, it prints the Q and 𝜋 values every so many cycles.
 It also prints the average reward/episode over the last 10 cycles.

 The starter code doesn't ever update the Q function.
-Your goal is to add code to ```Main``` that will implement the Sarsa and Q-Learning algorithms (which one should be controlled by the ``alg`` command-line argument).
+Your goal is to modify the code in ```Main``` that will implement the Sarsa and Q-Learning algorithms (which one should be controlled by the ``alg`` command-line argument).

 Use a value of 1 for the discount factor (ɣ).